SALESJR21/SALESJR21/README.md

 </div><br/>

+PT

 ## Sou um Desenvolvedor de Software em constante evolução, apaixonado pelo mundo tecnológico.
 Tenho muita facilidade em aprender e desenvolver novas tecnologias.
 Acredito firmemente no potencial do trabalho em equipe e valorizo a boa comunicação, pois acredito que as pessoas são os recursos principais para o desenvolvimento de qualquer empresa.

+EN

+## I am a Software Developer in constant evolution, passionate about the technological world.
+I find it very easy to learn and develop new technologies.
+I firmly believe in the potential of teamwork and value good communication, as I believe that people are the main resources for the development of any company.